MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-debug.md

 >
 >   3. As part of an incremental build from Solution Explorer, setting **Deploy changes to online environment** to true will only deploy changes since the last successful deployment or those made as part of this build.
 It will honor the project settings for **Synchronize database**.
 >
->   4. Right click a project and choose to **Deploy model for project ...**.
+>   4. Right-click a project and choose to **Deploy model for project ...**.
 This will only deploy changes since last successful deployment and also synchronize the database for the module.
 >
 >   5. Synchronize the database for all models without deploying anything new via **Dynamics 365** > **Synchronize database...**.